The total number of non-course credits taken throughout the program may not exceed fifteen.

 A. Outside Law Credits

 Students having successfully completed two terms in the Faculty may apply to receive credit for outside law courses for a maximum of 6 credits (see below for the total number of outside credits allowed).
 Prior approval of the Director, Student Affairs Office must be obtained.
 Students must ensure official transcripts are sent directly to the SAO.
 Transcripts sent directly to the student and opened will NOT be considered as official.
 Application for outside credits must be made through Minerva by using the Study Away Application.

 Exchange and Study Abroad Programs

 Students who participate in an approved exchange or study abroad program may obtain a maximum of 15 law credits during their exchange or study abroad term.
-See the Exchange and study abroad programs pages on our website.
+See the Exchange and Study Away Programs pages on our website.

 B. Outside Non-Law Credits

 No Faculty approval is required for non-law courses taken at McGill for credit towards the B.C.L./LL.B.
 Program, except when students wish to complete an independent research project in another Faculty.
 As of May 6, 2010, Faculty restrictions for Arts and Science courses only have been modified in order to facilitate the registration process for students in the Faculty of Law.
 The new procedure will enable Law students to register in Arts and Science courses directly via Minerva (as other undergraduate students do), provided that there are no other course restrictions set by the course offering department (such as by student program, year, or course capacity).

 Students who do not meet the course offering departmental criteria to register for a specific course on Minerva must request permission from said department.
 If permission is granted, the department will assign a permit override allowing the student to register via Minerva.
 Students unsure if a course will satisfy the non-law course requirement should contact the Student Affairs Office before registration.
 Courses outside of Arts & Science will still require the application to undertake outside course form.